Two dementia researchers in the lab

 Could a new Alzheimer's disease drug become available on the NHS?

-But that's not all.
-Many different diseases of the brain cause dementia, with each disease affecting brain cells in different ways.
+Many different brain diseases cause dementia, with each disease affecting brain cells in different ways.
 Research must continue to uncover what is going wrong inside the brain.
 With this knowledge, researchers will develop new, innovative treatments to tackle every type of dementia.

 Alzheimer’s Society is committed to continue investing in the best researchers who will go on to develop improved, targeted treatments that will someday benefit everyone living with dementia.